 sudo gem install rails

-sudo gem list
+sudo gem install mysql2

-sudo aptitude install postfix subversion -y
+sudo apt-get install postfix -y

-Answer the postfix questions as you see fit but the defaults usually suffice for our purposes as we are only using it to send emails and not for receiving mail.
+Answer the postfix questions as you see fit but the defaults usually suffice for our purposes as we are only using it to send emails and not for receiving mail

-Now you are ready to install the server of your choice whether that be Litespeed, Nginx or Apache.
+You now have a Ruby on Rails stack setup and ready to roll.
+You are ready to install the server of your choice whether that be Litespeed, Nginx or Apache.

 © 2011-2013 Rackspace US, Inc.